API Reference¶

 Bases:

-msvcrt.locking()function to hard lock the lock file on Windows systems.
+LockFileExto hard lock a byte range of the lock file on Windows systems.